Investment Risks of Bonds

 Sovereign risk (country risk, political risk)

 Sovereign risk (aka country risk, political risk) is the risk associated with the laws of the country, or to events that may occur there.
-Particular events that can hurt a bond are the restriction of the flow of capital, taxation, and the nationalization of the issuer.
-Also, as recently evinced by the Dubai crisis, there may be uncertainty in the law in cases of default by the issuer or the law may provide weak remedies for bondholders.
+Particular events that can hurt bonds are the restriction of the flow of capital, higher taxes, and the nationalization of the issuer.
+Also, as recently evinced by the Dubai crisis, when the issuer defaults, the legal remedies for bondholders may be weak or uncertain.

 Convertibility Risk

-A particular form of sovereign risk is convertibility risk, which is the prohibition of the exchange of the foreign currency for domestic currency.
+A particular form of sovereign risk is convertibility risk, when exchanging foreign currency for domestic currency is prohibited.
 The only hope for an investor in this situation is to accept local currency or wait until the rules change.

 Disclosure Risk